yunfanY-bot/flight-search/GOALS.md

 Week April 26-May 2, we finished building our graph by using adjacency matrix and mapping it to airports.

-Week May 3-9, we finished Dijkstra’s algorithm to find the shortest path between two airports, and the whole project has been completed.
+Week May 3-9, we finished Dijkstra’s algorithm and Landmark algorithm to find the shortest path between two airports, and the whole project has been completed.